 Entrance porch leading to a hallway.

 Large sitting room with French windows leading to a conservatory (seats four) and the garden.
 Television with Freeview and DVD player.
-Gas fire. double sofa bed for occasional use and blue-tooth speakers
+Gas fire.
+Sofa bed for occasional use and blue-tooth speakers

 Bathroom - with bath, walk-in shower (rainfall shower and hand shower) and grab rails, wc and wh basin.
 Heated towel rail.

 Cloakroom and golf club and bicycle storage area - Washing machine, separate tumble dryer, wc and wh basin

 Stairs down to: large sitting room with 40-inch television, SKY with sports channel, sofa bed for occasional use and Yamaha grand piano (unlocked on request).